Abdul Salam Zaeef: Taliban

 After the Soviet withdrawal from Afghanistan in 1989, he worked as a laborer and as a mullah in a village.
 Troubled by lawlessness that developed in Kandahar, in 1991 he took his wife and children and moved to Pakistan.
 In 1992 he returned and became the imam of a mosque in a small village near Kandahar.
 In 1994 he started to meet with other veterans of the war with the Soviets who wanted to take action against lawlessness and rogue mujahideen commanders who were controlling roads and cities.
 In the autumn of that year they approached various people to be their operational leader, including Mohammed Omar, who was living at Sangisar, who agreed.
 Forty to fifty people attended the founding meeting of what became known as the Taliban at the White Mosque at Sangisar.
 They started to apply sharia in the local area and set up a checkpoint on Highway 1 nearby.
 They gained support quickly and soon had 400 members.
 When rogue mujahideen on the highway through Maywand and Panjwayi districts refused to stop extorting and harassing road users, they attacked them.
 From there they then cleared the roads in Kandahar city and up to the border with Pakistan.

 Once they had control of Kandahar, Zaeef was appointed to assist a sharia judge.
 In 1995 he was put in charge of the banks in Herat Province, which he did for two years.
 After the Taliban took control of Kabul, he was sent there to work in the Defence Ministry, and for nine months filled in as Defence minister, while Obaidullah was in Pakistan receiving treatment for an injury.
 He worked there for over a year and a half before resigning.
 He did not wish to return to work in the government, but the Taliban leaders appointed him deputy minister of Mines and Industry, a post he held for 18 months.
 Then he became head of transportation administration.
 Then in 2000 he was appointed ambassador to Pakistan, a post he held through the US attack on Afghanistan until 20 November 2001, when Pakistan ceased recognition of the Islamic Emirate of Afghanistan.
-The Pakistani government allowed him to remain in Pakistan until the emergency in Afghanistan ended.
-He remained in Islamabad, but Pakistani authorities arrested him on 2 January 2002 and sent him to Peshawar, where they handed him over to US operatives.
-This happened despite the fact that he was supposed to have diplomatic immunity.
+Pakistani authorities arrested him in Islamabad on 2 January 2002 and sent him to Peshawar, where he was handed over to US operatives.